Major professional sports leagues in the United States and Canada: Franchise stability

-In the fifty years between 1903 and 1953, MLB experienced no franchise changes—no new franchises, no franchises ceasing operations, and no franchises moving—marking the longest such period of stability of any Big Four league.
+In the fifty years between 1903 and 1953, MLB experienced no franchise changes—no new franchises, no franchises ceasing operations, and no franchises moving to different cities—marking the longest such period of stability of any Big Four league.

 In contrast to the Big Four leagues, MLS has operated on a policy of continuous expansion since 2005.
 After bottoming out at 10 teams in 2004, it has never gone more than two seasons without adding one or two expansion teams.
 As of 2025, MLS tripled in size from its 2004 minimum, with 30 teams.
 The league has contracted three teams in its history: teams in Miami and Tampa Bay folded in 2002, and the Los Angeles-based Chivas USA squad folded in 2014.
 MLS has had one franchise relocate, the San Jose Earthquakes, which became Houston Dynamo FC in 2006; the Earthquakes returned as an expansion club in 2008, inheriting the pre-relocation history of the original Earthquakes.

 All seven CFL franchises geographically between Vancouver and Toronto have been in place since the BC Lions were founded in 1954.
 The league has had problems in the two markets east of Toronto; both Montreal and Ottawa have each seen two CFL teams fail since the 1980s, although both cities have active teams as of the 2014 season.
 The cities are now represented by the Alouettes and Redblacks, respectively.
 Among existing teams, none has ever formally relocated from one city to another; the Alouettes, however, inherited a management structure from the Baltimore Stallions, a team from the league's unsuccessful 1990s-era South Division.
 The CFL has had either eight or nine teams in operation since its inception except for the 1994 and 1995 seasons in which the league temporarily expanded into the United States.